-Book Review – DREAMS OF SPEAKING by Gail Jones
+DREAMS OF SPEAKING by Gail Jones, Book Review

 Alice is entranced by the aesthetics of technology and, in every aeroplane flight, every Xerox machine, every neon sign, sees the poetry of modernity.
 Mr Sakamoto, a survivor of the atomic bomb, is an expert on Alexander Graham Bell.
+Like Alice, he is culturally and geographically displaced.
 The pair forge an unlikely friendship as Mr Sakamoto regales Alice with stories of twentieth-century invention.
 His own knowledge begins to inform her writing, and these two solitary beings become a mutual support for each other a long way from home.

-This novel from Man Booker longlisted author Gail Jones is distinguished by its honesty and intelligence.
+This novel from prize-winning author Gail Jones is distinguished in its honesty and intelligence.
 From the boundlessness of space walking to the frustrating constrictions of one person’s daily existence, Dreams of Speaking paints with grace and skill the experience of needing to belong despite wanting to be alone.

 In Dreams of Speaking Gail Jones casts a spell of introspection, unbridled honesty and intelligence.